Charles E W Bean, Diaries, AWM38 3DRL 606/26B/1 - April - May 1915 - Part 7

 man to me, & hit my rifle.

-We continued to advance
+We continued to advance over

-the plateau across a gully,
+the plateau, across a gully,

 & came upon 2 trenches; one